withastro/docs/src/pages/en/tutorial/4-markdown/index.md

     ---
     ```

-4. Check your browser preview again at `localhost:3000/posts/post-1` (or by adding `/posts/post-1` to the end of the current preview URL in your browser).
+4. Check your browser preview again at `localhost:3000/posts/post-1`.
 You should notice two differences to your page, added by your layout:
     - The post title and "Written by: Astro Learner" at the top of of the page, before your Markdown content
     - A link to go back to your home page at the very bottom of your page, after your Markdown content